liberapay/liberapay.com/README.md

 Please write unit tests for all new code and all code you change.
-Gittip's test suite is designed for the nosetests test runner (maybe it also works with py.test?), and uses module-level test functions with a context manager for managing testing state.
+Gittip's test suite is designed for the nosetests test runner (maybe it also works with py.test?), and uses module-level test functions, with a context manager for managing testing state.
 Please don't use test classes.

 Assuming you have make, the easiest way to run the test suite is: